 Brodie Smith is a partner at Lanza & Smith.
-He has practiced primarily business and real estate litigation since 2002, with a focus on RICO cases (Racketeering Influenced and Corrupt Organizations Act), partnership/shareholder disputes, and TCPA litigation (Telephone Consumer Protection Act).
+He has practiced primarily business and real estate litigation since 2002, with a focus on RICO cases (Racketeering Influenced and Corrupt Organizations Act), and employment defense.
 Prior to partnering with Mr. Lanza, Mr. Smith also litigated at a construction defect defense firm, representing both general and sub-contractors.
 Mr. Smith has had a remarkable history of success in trials and arbitration hearings, and a large percentage of Mr. Smith’s practice is in United States District Courts.

 - Mr. Smith and Mr. Lanza defended seven parties in a federal RICO lawsuit brought by the largest importer of garlic from the People’s Republic of China into the United States.
 The case proceeded in parallel with administrative actions by many of the same parties in the United States Department of Commerce.
 Mr. Smith and Mr. Lanza obtained dismissals of the firm’s clients on motions to dismiss, which were appealed to the Ninth Circuit (published opinion), and then remanded to the District Court in part.
 The facts surrounding this case became the basis of a Netflix-produced documentary episode exposing corruption in the food industry.
 See, Rotten, ep.
 3, “Garlic Breath.”

 - In one of the administrative proceedings related to the garlic cases (above), Mr. Smith appeared and argued in the Federal Circuit Court of Appeals, resulting in another published opinion.
 This resulted in the publication of a nonfiction book in 2019, entitled The Garlic Papers, a Small Garlic Farm in the Age of Global Vampires.